wenlzhang/obsidian-task-chat/docs/CHAT_MODES.md

 **How it works:**
 - Uses regex pattern matching
-- Removes stop words (the, task, work, etc.)
+- Removes stop words (the, a, that, etc.)
 - Fast and free (no AI calls)

 **Best for:**